nikitavoloboev/data/security/security.md

 - [What hardware and software should I use for a self hosted home security system?
 (2021)](https://www.reddit.com/r/selfhosted/comments/mjmojl/what_hardware_and_software_should_i_use_for_a/)
 - [CALDERA](https://github.com/mitre/caldera) - Scalable Automated Adversary Emulation Platform.
 - [Bug Bounty Cheat Sheet](https://github.com/EdOverflow/bugbounty-cheatsheet)
+- [Hack The Box](https://www.hackthebox.eu/) - Hacking Training For The Best.
+Individuals & Companies.